JeremiaStalder/advanced-econometrics/README.md

 13. What should we do with all the wealth variables?

+14. add dummy for withdrawal

 New: 14: E - what is tfa_he

-## Estimators
-1. Lasso (postlasso)
-2. Nonparametric (kernel?
-Reduce dimensionality – pca/tsne)
-3. Semiparametric ??? – ask to cover
-4. NLS
-5. Simple linear (TSLS), propensity score (matching?), doubly robust.
-6. Causal random forest (package)
-7. Other estimators Erik can think of and which Jere can code.
-Idea Erik: Simple Means Difference.
-I believe in Jere!

 **Davia:** research on eligibility for pension programs, paper structure, overleaf, a)-d)
 **Erik:** combination of methods with IV, relevance of complier population, a)-d)
-**Jere:** github, think about data, semiparametric est
+**Jere:** github, think about data, semiparametric est.
 **Johannes:** plausibility checks, variable transformations + descriptives
 **Mila:** nonparametric estimators, think about data

+## Estimators
+First Person is responsible for the writing & documentation.
+1. Lasso (postlasso) - Johannes, Mila
+2. Nonparametric (kernel?
+Reduce dimensionality – pca/tsne) - Mila, Johannes
+3. Semiparametric - Jere, Johannes
+4. NLS - Jere (check what is it)
+5. Difference in Means + Simple linear, propensity score (matching?), doubly robust. - Davia, Erik
+6. Causal random forest (package).
+Double ML package Knauss useful? - Erik, Jere
+7. Other estimators Erik can think of and which Jere can code.

 ## Questions for Petyo:
 Do we need to use IV? - No IV, he wants effect of eligibility.